 7. Straight Hair and Long Bangs

 If you’re devoted to your long hair but want a hairstyle for thin hair that upgrades your look, you can try long bangs.
 Long bangs will stretch down to your jawline, while the rest of your hair stays one length.
 This will give you added texture and variation without drastically changing your look.
 Sometimes a minor change is better than a drastic makeover.
 If you want, you can also add some extensions made for thin hair for even more length.
+For instance, tape-in extensions are an ideal solution for thin hair since they can give you added length and volume.

 8. Feathered Pixie Cut